Deutsch: Erdkruste / Español: Corteza / Português: Crosta / Français: Croûte / Italiano: Crosta

 Summary

-In the environmental context, the crust represents the Earth's outermost layer, where significant interactions between the geosphere, atmosphere, hydrosphere, and biosphere occur.
+In the environmental context, the crust represents the Earth's outermost layer, where significant interactions between the Geosphere, atmosphere, hydrosphere, and biosphere occur.
 It is a critical zone for the development and sustenance of life, influencing everything from climate patterns to ecosystem dynamics.
 Understanding the crust's properties, processes, and resources is fundamental to addressing environmental challenges and ensuring the planet's health and sustainability.

 --